Soccer Drills

 Suicides with Ball

 Four cone lines spaced 5, 10, 15, and 20 yards from the start.
-Player dribbles to each cone in turn and back, touching the ball each time.
+The player dribbles to each cone in turn and back, touching the ball each time.
 Adds a soccer-specific element to a classic conditioning drill.
-4-6 reps with 90 seconds rest between each.
-Builds repeated high-intensity capacity.

 Yo-Yo Shuttle

 Two cones 20 meters apart.
-Player runs from one to the other, then back, with a 10-second rest between each out-and-back.
-Increase the running pace each level.
+The player runs from one to the other, then back, with a 10-second rest between each out-and-back, increasing the running pace each level.
 The basis of the Yo-Yo Intermittent Recovery Test, the standard fitness benchmark in professional soccer.

 Ladder Footwork

 An agility ladder laid flat on the ground.
 Players run through with a fixed foot pattern: one foot per square, two feet per square, in-and-out.
-Builds quick feet for change-of-direction work.
 Five minutes daily makes a measurable difference within four weeks.

 Cone Sprint Triangles

 Three cones forming a triangle, 5 yards on each side.
-Player sprints to one cone, decelerates, touches the cone, then sprints to the next.
-6 reps with 30 seconds rest.
-Builds change of direction, the most physically demanding action in soccer.
+The player sprints to one cone, decelerates, touches the cone, then sprints to the next.

 Repeat Sprint Box